devendrawaghulde2020/Assignments/README.md

 # Assignments
-This Repo contains all C Logical Programs
+This Repo contains all Assignments given during DAC course